faceyspacey/redux-first-router/README.md

 const store = createStore(rootReducer, compose(enhancer, middlewares))
 ```

-And here's how you'd embed SEO-friendly links in your app:
+And here's how you'd embed SEO/Redux-friendly links in your app:
 ```javascript
 import React from 'react'
 import ReactDOM from 'react-dom'